Understanding Emotionally Immature Parenting: Impact and How Therapy Can Help

 Does not respect boundaries

-Gets highly emotional and plays the victim when child asks for more support or starts questioning their parent’s behavior.
-It’s common for this to start in adolescence but it continues through adulthood.
+Becomes highly emotional and plays the victim when the child asks for more support or questions the parent's behavior.
+This dynamic often begins in adolescence but can persist into adulthood.

 Driven Parent